 “These include a heart-healthy diet, exercise, tobacco cessation, controlling blood pressure and unhealthy cholesterol levels, and when needed, medical treatment,” explains lead study author Joonseok Kim, an assistant professor of cardiology at the University of Alabama at Birmingham.

-Since use of multivitamins and mineral supplements in the United States took off in the 1940s, it has grown into a multibillion dollar industry.
-Estimates suggest that these are now taken by “more than one third” of the U.S. population.
+Since use of multivitamins and mineral supplements in the United States took off in the 1940s, it

 The team attributes the popularity of multivitamins and mineral supplements to a widespread belief that they “may help maintain and promote health by preventing various diseases, including cardiovascular disease.”